RISHABH1270/Kubernetes_Cheatsheet/README.md

 ## 🛰️ Daemonset

-A Deployment creates a specified number of Pod replicas already mentioned and distributes them across available nodes based on scheduling policies and resource availability.
+A Deployment creates a specified number of Pod replicas already mentioned and distributes them across available nodes based on scheduling policies and resource availability by schedular.
 However, the replica count is fixed unless manually updated or managed by an HPA (Horizontal Pod Autoscaler).

 A DaemonSet, on the other hand, ensures that exactly one Pod runs on each node (or on selected nodes using labels or taints/tolerations).
 If a new node is added, the DaemonSet automatically schedules a Pod on it.
 Likewise, if a node is deleted, the Pod scheduled by the DaemonSet on that node is also automatically removed.

-Example Pods managed by DaemonSets: kube-proxy, datadog-agent, node-exporter, filebeat etc.
+Example Pods managed by DaemonSets: kube-proxy, kubelet, datadog-agent, node-exporter, filebeat etc.

 ```yaml
 apiVersion: apps/v1